jaysonvirissimo/coronavirus-risk-reduction-tactics/README.md

 Getting good sleep [seems to](https://www.webmd.com/sleep-disorders/features/immune-system-lack-of-sleep#1) reduce the likelihood of catching the cold.
 By analogy, it may also do so for the coronavirus.

-## Wrap commonly touched items (door handles, lightswitches, etc...) with copper tape
-Copper seems to have [antimicrobial efficacy](https://en.wikipedia.org/wiki/Antimicrobial_properties_of_copper#Antimicrobial_efficacy_of_copper_alloy_touch_surfaces), so covering surfaces with it may help sanitize infected surfaces.

 ## Use less dense forms of travel
 * Prefer driving or biking yourself to taking an Uber, bus, or train
 * Avoid airtravel if possible, but if you do fly: